-Where the court making the decision has already ordered the necessary enforcement measures (article 236 CPC, paragraph 3), the decision may be directly enforced (article 337 CPC).
+Where the court making the decision has already ordered the necessary enforcement measures (article 236, paragraph 3, CPC3), the decision may be directly enforced (article 337 CPC).
 Conversely, in cases where the direct enforcement may not be possible, a request for enforcement must be submitted to the enforcement court (article 338 CPC).
-The enforcement court enjoys an array of enforcement measures where the decision provides for an obligation to act, to refrain from acting or to tolerate something: for example, to issue a threat of criminal penalty under article 292 of the Swiss Penal Code; to impose a disciplinary fine not exceeding 5,000 Swiss francs; to impose a disciplinary fine not exceeding 1,000 Swiss francs for each day of non-compliance; to order a compulsory measure such as taking away a movable item or vacating immovable property; or to order performance by a third party (article 343 CPC).
+The enforcement court enjoys an array of enforcement measures where the decision provides for an obligation to act, to refrain from acting or to tolerate something: for example, to issue a threat of criminal penalty under article 292 of the Swiss Penal Code; to impose a disciplinary fine not exceeding 5,000 Swiss francs; to impose a disciplinary fine not exceeding 1,000 Swiss francs for each day of non-compliance; to order a compulsory measure such as taking away a movable item or vacating immovable property; or to order performance by a third party farticle 343 CPC).

-41 Enforcement of foreign judgments Under what circumstances will a foreign judgment be enforced in your jurisdiction?
+47 Under what circumstances will a foreign judgment be enforced in your jurisdiction?

 The enforcement of a foreign decision requires its recognition.
 The procedure varies depending on whether the decision originates from a LugC-state.
-The procedure under the LugC is often much faster and simpler (Furrer/Girsberger/Muller-Chen, Internationales Privatrecht, 4th ed., 2019, paragraph 31 et seqq).
+The procedure under the LugC is often much faster and simpler (Furrer/Girsberger/Muller-Chen, Internationales Privatrecht, 4th ed, 2019, paragraph 31 et seqq).

-Both under the LugC as under the PILA, a recognised decision can basically be enforced in two ways:
+Under the LugC as under the PILA, a recognised decision can basically be enforced in two ways:

-- by initiating an exequatur proceeding: this proceeding has two phases, first the requesting party will request the foreign court to sign a declaration of enforceability (article 38 et seqq LugC, article 28 et seq PILA) and then proceed with the enforcement proceeding in Switzerland; or - by directly initiating a debt enforcement proceeding for money judgments without requesting for an exequatur decision.
+- by initiating an exequatur proceeding: first, the requesting party will request the foreign court to sign a declaration of enforceability (article 38 et seqq LugC, article 28 et seq PILA) and then proceed with the enforcement proceeding in Switzerland; or - by directly initiating a debt enforcement proceeding for money judgments without requesting for an exequatur decision.
 In this case, the enforceability of the foreign judgment is decided on a preliminary basis during the enforcement proceeding.